-If I got a penny for every time someone told me that eating vegan on a budget is impossible, I'd be rich.
+If I got a penny for every time someone told me that eating vegan on a budget is impossible, I'd be crazy rich.

 This has always been mind-boggling to me because, in parts of the world where money is scarce, people naturally eat vegan groceries.
 My family that lives on the other side of the world rarely eats meat because it's so expensive.

 But it makes sense – eating healthy, nutritious foods should be expensive, right?

 Well, it can be.
 If you're buying groceries strictly from Whole Foods and buying $8 bottles of juice, yeah, it can be crazy expensive.

 Take action now: Before we begin, take action now, and download the debt thermometer and 12-week savings challenge.
 Both of these printables are fun and motivational, which will push you closer to your goals. 💸

 Let's get started on creating a vegan grocery list on a budget and other ways to save money on healthy food.